dapr/docs/daprdocs/content/en/developing-applications/middleware/supported-middleware/middleware-opa.md

   type: middleware.http.opa
   version: v1
   metadata:
-    # `includedHeaders` is a comma-seperated set of case-insensitive headers to include in the request input.
+    # `includedHeaders` is a comma-separated set of case-insensitive headers to include in the request input.
     # Request headers are not passed to the policy by default.
-Include to recieve incoming request headers in
+Include to receive incoming request headers in
     # the input
     - name: includedHeaders
       value: "x-my-custom-header, x-jwt-header"